stefansphtr/DeepLearning_Specialization/README.md

 ## Ethical Considerations

-I acknowledge the significant effort that learners invest in understanding new concepts, building intuition, and troubleshooting assignments.
-The solutions provided in this repository are **strictly for reference purposes**.
-They are intended to assist you in overcoming obstacles should you encounter any difficulties.
-I strongly discourage the verbatim copying of any part of the code (the programming assignments are quite manageable if the instructions are followed meticulously).
-Likewise, I encourage you to attempt the quizzes independently before seeing the provided solutions.
-This course, with its exceptional content and structure, is a valuable resource created by the deeplearning.ai team.
+I recognize the hard work that students put into learning new ideas, developing their intuition, and fixing problems with their assignments.
+The answers in this repository are only **meant to be used as examples**.
+Their purpose is to help you get past problems if you happen to run into them.
+I strongly warn against copying any part of the code word-for-word; the programming assignments are easy to handle if the rules are carefully followed.
+In the same way, I suggest that you take the quizzes on your own before looking at the answers.
+The deeplearning.ai team made this course, which is a useful resource because of its great material and structure.